New snacks on sale now for a limited time! Use code NEW for 15% off.

 Methylene blue improves mitochondrial function independent of oxygen availability

-As mentioned above, MB donates electrons to the ETC and increases ATP production.
+As mentioned above, methylene blue donates electrons to the ETC and increases ATP production.
 This effect can occur both in the presence or absence of oxygen.

-MB also induces the production of the cytochrome oxidase gene and enhances the function of cytochrome oxidase complex (complex IV), making it work faster and more efficiently.
+Methylene blue also induces the production of the cytochrome oxidase gene and enhances the function of the cytochrome oxidase complex (complex IV), making it work faster and more efficiently.
 This leads to increased ATP production, especially in the most metabolically active cells like the brain cells, and can potentially help with jet lag-related brain fog [12].

-In addition, when we fly because it’s harder for oxygen to attach to the red blood cells because a) there is less available and b) the shifting of what is known as the oxygen dissociation curve.
+In addition, when we fly, it’s harder for oxygen to attach to the red blood cells because (a) there is less available and (b) the shifting of what is known as the oxygen dissociation curve.
 This curve represents the amount of oxygen bound to a red blood cell at a given oxygen partial pressure and how much is released in the peripheral tissue.

-But there’s more good news for MB: In red blood cells, low-dose MB changes the configuration of the iron (heme) in hemoglobin, the molecule that carries oxygen.
+But there’s more good news for methylene blue: In red blood cells, low-dose methylene blue changes the configuration of the iron (heme) in hemoglobin, the molecule that carries oxygen.
 This improves the oxygen-carrying capacity of hemoglobin from the lungs to every cell in the body and helps the mitochondria maintain energy production levels despite the hypoxic conditions of flying [13].

 Oxidative stress is one of the major causes of aging.
-Low-dose MB works as a powerful mitochondrial-targeting antioxidant as it scavenges the mitochondria and cytosol for free electrons (also called free radicals or oxidative molecultes) to neutralize them.
+Low-dose methylene blue works as a powerful mitochondrial-targeting antioxidant as it scavenges the mitochondria and cytosol for free electrons (also called free radicals or oxidative molecules) to neutralize them.

-Compared with other antioxidants such as N-Acetyl-L-cysteine (NAC), MitoQ, and MitoTEMPO (mTEM), MB was more effective in stimulating skin fibroblast proliferation and delaying cellular aging, promoting wound healing, and increasing skin hydration and thickness [14, 15].
+Compared with other antioxidants such as N-acetyl-L-cysteine (NAC), MitoQ, and mitoTEMPO (mTEM), methylene blue was more effective in stimulating skin fibroblast proliferation and delaying cellular aging, promoting wound healing, and increasing skin hydration and thickness [14,15].

-The short story: Under hypoxic conditions, we produce more free radicals / free radicals (i.e. more inflammation) and MB can help neutralize them.
+Long story short: Under hypoxic conditions, we produce more free radicals (i.e., more inflammation) and methylene blue can help neutralize them.

 Methylene Blue May Decrease the Risk of Infections

 There is scientific evidence dating as early as the 1940s showing the power of methylene blue as an antimicrobial (against bacteria, viruses, and parasites).
-Even in the current era of ever-growing antibiotic resistance, MB is widely used across the world to treat even the most resistant bacteria.
+Even in the current era of ever-growing antibiotic resistance, methylene blue is widely used across the world to treat even the most resistant bacteria.

 One example of many is antimicrobial photodynamic therapy (aPDT), based on a light treatment, which has shown to be as efficient as conventional antibiotics, even against antibiotic-resistant bacteria.
 The activity of aPDT is based on the cytotoxic effect of reactive oxygen species (ROS) with the help of substances such as methylene blue as a photosensitizer to increase oxygen levels [16].

-Although there is no data yet on using MB as prophylaxis against infections, MB enhances immune system function and decreases inflammation, thus likely decreasing your susceptibility.
+Although there is no data yet on using methylene blue as prophylaxis against infections, methylene blue enhances immune system function and decreases inflammation, thus likely decreasing your susceptibility.

-As previously mentioned, the cosmic and UV radiation that we are exposed to when we fly produces oxidative stress (mediated by ROS - reactive oxygen species), which MB can help neutralize.
+As previously mentioned, the cosmic and UV radiation that we are exposed to when we fly produces oxidative stress (mediated by ROS), which methylene blue can help neutralize.

-MB not only absorbs UVA and UVB radiation, but it also helps repair the DNA damage caused by UV irradiation.
-As you know, MB is a potent antioxidant that combats ROS-induced cellular aging in human skin, reduces DNA damage caused by UV irradiation, and prevents cell death.
-MB even can help prevent UVB-induced DNA damage and improve the clearance of UVA-induced cellular ROS [17].
+Methylene blue not only absorbs UVA and UVB radiation, but also helps repair the DNA damage caused by UV irradiation.
+As you know, methylene blue is a potent antioxidant that combats ROS-induced cellular aging in human skin, reduces DNA damage caused by UV irradiation, and prevents cell death.
+Methylene blue can even help prevent UVB-induced DNA damage and improve the clearance of UVA-induced cellular ROS [17].

 Tips to Avoid Jet Lag

-• Take MB before, during, and after your flight.
+• Take methylene blue before, during, and after your flight.
 Find the full suggested protocol below!

 • Walk around and stretch as much as you can to increase blood circulation and wear compression socks to reduce the amount of blood flow pooling in your legs.